DmnChzl/Torch/README.md

 This includes features like :
 - Flash camera
-- Display illumination
+- Lighting of the screen
 - SOS mode
-- Widget flashlight
+- Flashlight widget
-- Hide icon
+- Hide the icon
 - Color customization

 #Permissions